fdorg/flashdevelop/FlashDevelop/Bin/Debug/Projects/180 ActionScript 3 - AIR Flex 4 Projector/AIR_readme.txt

 1. Configuration

-	- edit 'bat\SetupSDK.bat' for the path to Flex SDK
+	- edit 'bat\SetupSDK.bat' for the path to Flex SDK (defaults should be ok)

 2. Creating a self-signed certificate: